-It is easy to find the right horse ranch, horse property, horse farm or equestrian estate in Alabama .
+It is easy to find the right horse ranch, horse property, horse farm or equestrian estate in Alabama.
 Friendly Southern hospitality, sprawling forests and large modern cities fill Alabama with a wide variety of activities, attractions and communities to explore.
-From the serenity of the lakes and wildernesses of the state's northern regions to the more populated expanses of the southern areas, Alabama's wonderful character holds plenty to appeal to everyone.
+From the serenity of the lakes and wildernesses of the state's northern regions to the more populated expanses of the southern areas, Alabama's wonderful character holds plenty to appeal to ever horse rider.

-The Alabama horse industry directly produces goods and services valued exceeding $573 million.
+The Alabama horse industry directly and inderectly produces goods and services valued exceeding $573 million.

-The equine industry has nearly a one billion-dollar impact on the Alabama economy when the multiplier effect of spending by owners, industry suppliers, and employees is taken into account.
+The equine industry has a little over 2 billion-dollar impact on the Alabama economy when the multiplier effect of spending by owners, industry suppliers, and employees is taken into account.
 Accounting for off-site spending of event participants and spectators would result in an even higher figure.

 Over 44,000 Alabama households are involved in the industry as horse owners, service providers, employees and volunteers.
 Nearly every county has a show facility, a local horse association, and equine events, shows, or competitions.